Tah1rTheT1ger/VR_Project1_TahirKhadarabad_IMT2022100/README.md

 Additionally, **SIFT focuses on local keypoints**, which may cause it to miss **important global patterns** that HOG captures.
 HOG extracts **gradient orientations over the entire image**, providing a structured representation of shapes and textures.
 This allows classifiers to **better distinguish between objects**, leading to improved classification performance.

+### b) Binary Classification Using CNN

+We trained **36 different CNN models** using all possible combinations of hyperparameters, including **learning rates (0.01, 0.001), batch sizes (32, 64), optimizers (Adam, SGD, RMSprop), and activation functions (ReLU, Sigmoid, Tanh)**.

+From these experiments, we observed significant variations in performance across different configurations.
+Some models struggled to converge, while others performed exceptionally well.
+The **top-performing models** are listed in the results table above.

+Key observations from the training process:
+- **ReLU** consistently outperformed **Sigmoid** and **Tanh**, likely due to its ability to mitigate vanishing gradient issues.
+- **Adam** showed the most stable convergence across different learning rates and batch sizes, while **SGD with momentum** performed well but was sensitive to the learning rate.
+- **Higher batch sizes (64)** led to smoother training curves but, in some cases, resulted in slightly lower final accuracy due to reduced updates per epoch.
+- **Models trained with a learning rate of 0.001** performed better than those with 0.01, as a higher learning rate often caused instability.

+These insights highlight the **importance of hyperparameter tuning** in CNN training, demonstrating that minor changes in configuration can significantly impact classification accuracy.
+The inconsistencies across the various combinations can be observed in the accompanying notebook.

 ### c) Region Segmentation Using Traditional Techniques
 During the segmentation process, we encountered a challenge where the background of the face crop images varied in intensity—sometimes appearing darker than the face mask and other times lighter.
 The appropriate thresholding method depends on this variation: **cv2.THRESH_BINARY** is suitable when the background is lighter, while **cv2.THRESH_BINARY_INV** is required when the background is darker.